 Morrigan, Sunday 24 June

-They perform their own arrangements of a selection of folk songs that were originally collected from around the country by composer, Ralph Vaughan Williams.
-Vaughan Williams collected songs all over England, including in Sussex, Herefordshire, Norfolk and Yorkshire.
-Some of the songs in Morrigan’s performance were collected at Leith Hill Place itself from people who lived and worked in the vicinity.
-Morrigan will be explain the history behind the origins of the songs and where they were collected giving an insight into how Vaughan Williams developed them for his classical repertoire.
+They will perform their own arrangements of a selection of folk songs that were originally collected from around the country by composer, Ralph Vaughan Williams.
+Vaughan Williams collected songs from all over England, including Sussex, Herefordshire, Norfolk and Yorkshire.
+Some of the songs in Morrigan’s performance were collected at Leith Hill Place itself from people who lived and worked locally.
+Morrigan will explain the history behind the origins of the songs and where they were collected, giving an insight into how Vaughan Williams developed them for his classical repertoire.